How to Write a Book in Markdown: Complete 2026 Guide

 What's the best Markdown editor for Windows?

 Typora ($14.99 one-time) and Obsidian (free) are the top choices for Windows.
-VS Code is excellent if you're comfortable with a code editor. iA Writer is cross-platform but best known on Mac.
+VS Code is excellent if you're comfortable with a code editor. iA Writer ($30 one-time) is cross-platform and works well on Windows too.

 Ready to format your book?